JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

-Where there is the need to specialise _implementations_ for multi-output kernels, this is done in an encapsulated manner -- parts of KernelFunctions that have nothing to do with multi-output kernels know _nothing_ about the existance of multi-output kernels.
+Where there is the need to specialise _implementations_ for multi-output kernels, this is done in an encapsulated manner -- parts of KernelFunctions that have nothing to do with multi-output kernels know _nothing_ about the existence of multi-output kernels.

 Multi-output kernels in KernelFunctions.jl do support collection of inputs of type `AbstractVector{Tuple{T, Int}}`, we provide the `MOInput` type to simplify constructing inputs